 German SurvNet data

 The labels ‘outbreak’ and ‘no outbreak’ are given by experts from actual outbreak investigations.
 Hence, the information that a case, which is labelled as an outbreak case, was actually part of an outbreak is highly trustworthy.
 However, it is not clear to which extent all true outbreak cases are labelled as an outbreak, since not all outbreaks are found or investigated by the local health agencies.
-An independent and external study on gastrointestinal diseases by the food safety agencies, e.g., confirmed, that most of the larger outbreaks reported by them were also found in similar case numbers in the SurvNet dataset.
+An independent and external study on gastrointestinal diseases by the food safety agencies, e.g., confirmed that most of the larger outbreaks reported by them were also found in similar case numbers in the SurvNet dataset.

 Score and Metrics